Paul-St-Young/harvest_qmcpack/README.md

 * rebuild_wf: Rerun QMCPACK on optimized wavefunctions, e.g. `rebuild_wf opt.xml`

 ### Description
 This module is intended to speed up on-the-fly setup, run, and analysis of QMCPACK calculations.
-The module should be used as a collections of glorified bash commands, which are usable in Python.
+The module should be used as a collection of glorified bash commands, which are usable in Python.
 This module is NOT intended to be a full-fledged workflow tool.
 Please refer to [nexus][nexus] for complete workflow magnagement.

 [nexus]:http://qmcpack.org/nexus/